iamTadaeltadi/iamTadaeltadi/README.md

 ### 🏆 Competitive Programming Enthusiast

 I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS,  JavaScript, APIs  and GraphQL and C sharp ASPDOTNET and ML.
+Some technologies I enjoy working with include ReactJS,  JavaScript, APIs  and GraphQL and C sharp ASPDOTNET and ML sice 2020 i am giving back to community by giving math education to  highschool student  .

 🚀 I am constantly expanding my skill set and staying up to date with the latest trends in web development.
 I'm a strong believer in clean code, test-driven development, and continuous learning.